 I appreciate the opportunity to tell this Committee and the public—under oath—

 what I have been saying all along: I have never used steroids, human growth hormone, or any other type of illegal performance enhancing drugs.
 I think these types of drugs should play no role in athletics at any level, and I fully support Senator Mitchell’s conclusions that steroids have no place in baseball.
 However, I take great issue with the report’s allegation that I used these substances.
+Let me be clear again: I did not.

 I have tried to model my baseball career, and indeed my entire life, on the